tristantao/kaggle_survivor/writeup.md

 #Nevertheless they are often indicative of general trends. #TODO add disclaimers
 ```

+Note that in this barplot the lighter areas indicate survival.
+Doing the calculations below the barplot
 Perhaps Sex plays a role in survival rate?
 It seems like women had a higher chance of surviving.
 Our intuition is that the crewman used the standard "Women and Children first" for the lifeboats.

 ```R